hm-lang/core/proposals/README.md

 Optional functions are defined in a similar way (cf. section on nullable functions), with the `?` just after the function name, e.g., `someFunction?(...Args): returnType`.

-TODO: how do we declare a function of multiple types?  e.g., `someFunction: oneOf((Dbl): string, (Dbl, Name: string): int)`.
-This might have some usage for function overloads.
-Maybe we disallow these and require declare the overloads individually, although overloads would make more sense with `allOf(...)`.
+TODO: can we create an overload for "nullable" types?  e.g., it might be nice to allow `NaN` to be the null for floating point types `f32` and `f64`. similarly, someone might create a `symmetricI8` class with valid values -127 to 127, and the null is -128.

 ## nested/object types